bootch-ds/Idle-Champs/ReadMe.txt

 ******************************************************
 *	Recent Changes:
 ******************************************************
-	Version - 191010 (10/10/19)
+	Version - 191019 (10/19/19)
+		modified color check for Familiar Background Overlay modified code to detect for Pixels that are sliding onto the screen (from the left) Version - 191010 (10/10/19)
 		modification: moved User Settings to the MW_Settings_1280x720.ahk now all user edits should be in the MW_Settings_1280x720.ahk file vs MadWizard.ahk